mattcoder2020/EventApi/EventAPI/README.md

 ![Received Invitation](<assets/image_5.png>)

-# Code Structure and layers
+# Application Code Structure and layers
 The code is structured in the following way:
 - Controllers: Contains the event api endpoints for events CRUD and command that add invite, approve invite, and add participant to events
                It also leverage the builtin dependency injection to inject the services